oMaN-Rod/svelte-persisted-state/README.md

 - Cookies have a size limit (typically 4KB per cookie)
 - `syncTabs` option doesn't work with cookies (cookies don't trigger storage events)
 - Cookies are sent with every HTTP request to your domain
-- Cookie expiration can be customized with the `cookieExpireDays` option
+- Cookie expiration can be customized with the `cookieOptions.expireDays` option

 #### Browser Limitations